MatthewEllisTx/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic html like header, section, nav, and footer describe what's inside of it.
+So section would be a new section of the page.
+Things like div can be anywhere and have anything in them, so are not descriptive.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    display:block; will always be on a new line and force the next element to be on a new line
+    display: inline; can be on the same row if the elements aronud them are also inline

 3. What are the 4 areas of the box model?

+    margin
+    border
+    padding
+    content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    align-items: center works perpandicular to the main access. so if flex-directino: row;, it will center it vertically

 5. Explain why git is valuable to a team of developers.

+    having version control system that allows everyone to easily get a local copy, make changes, and merge it together is a lot easier then trying to use google docs or something.
+The version control also makes it easy to revert back to a previous version and see all changes made if a new update broke everything for some reason.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.